 Sometimes we keep things for sentimental reasons and that is fine, but if the sentiment is gone…TRASH IT!

 I don’t make many rules for throwing things out, I feel you know best.
 EXCEPT with makeup and other body products.

 You need to throw those items away at certain times.
 Here is a list of when to throw out beauty products from Good House Keeping.

-Category 2: Donate
+Divide Pile 2: Donate

 You can donate almost anything in your house!
 One thing to note though…if it doesn’t work or it is torn to shreds, do you really think anyone else wants it?
 Just something to think about.

 When I donate items, I like to make sure they are in decent shape and would function for the person receiving it.